aletheon/eleutherios-flutter/README.md

 Subsequent versions:

-- Charge customers and make payments
+- Enable stakeholders to charge customers or make payments to one another
-- Create software applications or dynamic services
+- Enable PAAS so stakeholders can leverage existing data and business logic on their own servers.
+Allowing for IoT, virtual services etc.
+- Enable ML to automate policy creation, service creation etc.